leomotors/THIS-REPO-HAS-9-ISSUES/README.md

 # THIS-REPO-HAS-X-ISSUES

-This Repo has so many Issues
+This repo has so many issues that I won't bother fix it.

+Feel free to add more issues to this repo.

+## Attempt taken

+16 Test is harm in development process. (test repo is deleted btw)